RishiGupta12/SerialPundit/README.md

 !["serial communication in java"](images/scm.jpg?raw=true "serial communication in java")

-An easy to use Java library for serial port and HID communication.
+SerialPundit is a Software Developer Kit (SDK) for serial port and HID communication.
 It has been ported to Linux, MAC, Windows and embedded SE Linux platforms for both 64/32 bit architectures.

 It is powerfully configurable for both poll and event driven application designs be it low volume low frequency data or high volume high frequency data.

 It eliminates the complexities of serial port programming for different operating systems, allowing engineers to concentrate on their application logic, facilitating faster engineering and development, reducing development cost and time to market.

-##Com port module features
+##USB module features

-#####Serial over USB
-- Notification on USB Hotplug, calls listener whenever a USB-UART IC is added/removed.
+- USB Hotplug notification; calls listener whenever a USB-UART/HID device is added/removed.
 - Find COM port assigned to a USB device dynamically from USB-IF VID, PID and serial number.
 - Find information about all USB devices connected to system.
 - Custom baud rate setting and high baud rates (3 Mbps) settings supported.
 - USB power related information reporting like selective suspend or auto suspend.

-#####Legacy
+- Adapt application behavior based on firmware identified on USB device.
+- Statically find if a particular USB device is connected to system or not.
+- List all USB-HID devices connected to system.

+##Com port module features
 - Access to EIA232 standard DTR, CD, CTS, RTS and DSR signals.
 - Hardware and software flow-control options.
-- Data and event listeners callbacks.
+- Both polling based and event listener based data/event read supported.
-- Parity and framing errors reporting supported
+- Parity and framing errors reporting supported.
-- Break condition send and receive API
+- Break condition send and receive API.
-- ARM Primecell AMBA compliant UART supported
+- ARM Primecell AMBA compliant UART supported.
+- Standard and custom baud rates support.

 #####File transfer protocols
 - X/Y/Z modem FTP API implemented with finite state machine.